 A precinct is the smallest political unit in American political life; it is a small geographic area that groups voters together.
 The City of Port Huron, for example, is divided into 10 different precincts.
 Each precinct will have one location where voters cast ballots each election.
-A precinct delegate is an elected officer that acts as a liaison between the local party they represent and the people who live in their precinct.
+A precinct delegate is elected to be a liaison between the local party they belong to and the people who live in their precinct.
+They may have a role in the state party's political operations as well.

 Who's eligible to become a precinct delegate?
 Anyone who is a registered voter, at least 18 years of age, has their permanent address in the precinct they wish to represent, and has filed an Affidavit of Identity form with the county clerk's office no later than 4 pm on the 13th Tuesday before the primary election.